 Note: COVID-19.
 The museum is now open five days a week, Wednesday to Sunday throughout December 2020.
 Book ahead, walk ups will be accommodated subject to availability.

 At the age of 25, Charles Dickens rented (as was normal practice of the day) a large home in Doughty Street, London.
 He did this, just as his writing career (under the pseudonym of ‘Boz’) was taking off.
 Dickens lived here happily with his wife, Catherine, and their three children.
 Charles and Catherine would go on to have ten children, but would separate in later years.
-Dickens moved to Kent and had a relationship with the actress, Ellen Ternan – lasting up to his death in 1870, at the age of 58.
+Dickens moved to Kent with the actress, Ellen Ternan – where he lived until his death in 1870, at the age of 58.

 The house is now a fascinating museum of his life in this early Victorian period – he took out the lease (for £80 per year) in 1837, just as Queen Victoria came to the throne.

 Charles Dickens was born in 1812 and arrived in London from Portsmouth at the age of ten.
 He was strongly influenced by the imprisonment of his father for debt problems – resulting in his removal from education to work at a ‘boot blacking’ factory at the age of twelve.

 Fortunately, matters improved and Dickens did eventually receive an education in Hampstead a few years later.
 Subsequently, he became a court clerk and then a parliamentary reporter for the Morning Chronicle.
 Whilst at the paper he started writing about London, it’s people and the social conditions – producing the regular ‘Sketches by Boz’ at the time of moving to Doughty Street.